vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/prioritizing-outcomes.md

 When discussing a story, usually in an [iteration or sprint planning meeting](https://tanzu.vmware.com/developer/practices/ipm/), teams will estimate the size of a story in terms of **story points**.
 Story points measure a story’s complexity and risk.
 Teams use different scales.
 For example:

 - A simple scale of 1, 2, or 3 points
-- "T-shirt sizing" as Small (S), Medium (M) Large (L), Extra Large (XL)
+- "T-shirt sizing" as Small (S), Medium (M), Large (L), Extra Large (XL)
 - The Fibonacci sequence: 1, 2, 3, 5, 8, 13 (or more) points

-We use a scale rather than time estimates because time estimates are known to be highly error prone.
+We use scales rather than time estimates because time estimates are known to be highly error prone.
 They do not account well for the uncertainty that teams often encounter when building software.
 Time estimates are especially prone to [planning fallacy](https://en.wikipedia.org/wiki/Planning_fallacy) and [optimism bias](https://en.wikipedia.org/wiki/Optimism_bias).

 **Relative complexity** means thinking about similar stories that the team has delivered in the past and making a relative estimate.
 This way, the team can build up a consistent, shared idea of what constitutes a small, medium or large-sized story.

 When team members give different estimates for a story, this can give rise to valuable conversations!
 Estimation prompts team members to talk about their assumptions and arrive at a shared understanding of what is involved in the work.
 Learn more in our [short guide to estimation](https://tanzu.vmware.com/developer/practices/ipm/#estimation).

-## Describe How Measuring Velocity Enables Teams to Predict Delivery
+## Describe How Measuring Velocity Enables Teams to Predict Delivery{id=velocity}

 > _"When is it going to be done?"_
 >